solomon-acn/cw6-cdk-infra/README.md

 $ poetry install
 ```

->[!NOTE]\ Before runnning thw cdk command, you need to make sure your AWS user profile has enought permissions to run s AWS SSM and CloudFormation services.
+>:warning: Before runnning thw cdk command, you need to make sure your AWS user profile has enought permissions to run s AWS SSM and CloudFormation services.

 Below is the recommended list of policys to attach to user / user group
 - AmazonSSMFullAccess